 4.1.1.
-Using Client Credential
+Configure Access by Using Client Credential

 To configure authentication with ADLS using the client credential, you must register a new application with Active Directory service and then give your application access to your ADL account.
 After you've performed these steps, you can configure your core-site.xml.